jekthewarrior/team-tums/README.md

-# team-tums
+# team-tums - ASL Translator

-We love to eat and rank tums
+We love to eat and rank tums.
+And also translate ASL to English using ML.